Krisha Hospital

 Recovery:

-• After tendon repair, the hand may be immobilized in a splint or cast for a period of 4–6 weeks to protect the tendon as it heals.
+• The hand is immobilized in a splint or cast for 4–6 weeks.

 Procedure: